 This study shall have an appropriate RIT/SRIT adoption to demonstrate that 3GPP’s candidate IMT-2020 RIT/SRIT fulfils the required condition defined in Step 2, 6, and 7 in Document IMT-2020/2.
 The decision to make a submission as RIT(s) or SRIT is outside the scope of this study, but is needed for the completion of the study.

-The study will produce documents used for the IMT-2020 submission to ITU-R based on the ITU-R templates and the self-evaluation results reported in TR38.xxx created by this study.
+The study will produce documents used for the IMT-2020 submission to ITU-R based on the ITU-R templates and the self-evaluation results reported in TR37.910 created by this study.

 The study will be done in coordination with the RAN ITU-R Ad-Hoc group.
 The study will start with a session at RAN#77, then the work will continue in the working groups after RAN#77.

+The study aims to have a first submission before ITU-R WP 5D#31 (October 2018), in which meeting evaluation of IMT-2020 proposals by independent evaluation groups will be initiated.
+The study is expected to continue after June 2018 to aim for an update of the 3GPP submission to be completed before ITU-R WP 5D#32 (July 2019), the deadline of IMT-2020 proposal submission in ITU-R.

 4.2 Objective of Performance part WI